 You might enjoy reading Oliver Burkeman for The Guardian, “Beware the Gravitational Pull of Mediocrity” (2015).
 Sometimes when people strive for excellence, organizational strife can result.
 Innovators can be viewed as dangerous!
 And sometimes, the one achieving excellence can be seen as a threat, and they may ultimately be pushed out.
 I have also seen mediocre employees remain on staff at nonprofit organizations, and for decades.
 They are neither terrible at their jobs, nor excellent.
 Go figure.
 Personally, I think mediocrity is an underappreciated survival skill.

 Jennifer Verdolin Ph.D. wrote for Psychology Today, “Is It Only Natural for Us to Be Jealous?”
 (2014).
 “We humans not only have the tendency to become jealous over imagined threats, we also don’t often seem to take into account the ‘cost’ of certain behaviors.”
 I think educational programming for development professionals on dealing with jealousy would be an excellent idea.

 This post was written at Thanksgiving 2016.
-Since then, I have continued to update it.
+I have continued to update it as new information becomes available.
 I find the message to be timeless and increasingly important to America and the world.

-My “Thanksgiving” wish is that all citizens of the United States will see diversity as a blessing.
+My hope is that all citizens of the United States will see diversity as a blessing.
 Recent years have been tumultuous for ethnic groups across America and the world.
 Tolerance seems to have taken a backseat to misunderstanding, irrational fear, emotional outbursts and occasional violence.